integrated-application-development/delphilint/README.md

 * Two analysis modes:
    * Standalone - run analyses entirely locally with a default set of active rules
    * Connected - connect to a SonarQube instance, allowing for
-      * Automatic synchronization of active rules and configuration from the server's configured quality profiles
+      * Fetching of active rules and configuration from the server's configured quality profiles
       * Suppression of issues that have been resolved in past analyses
+      * Usage of the server's version of SonarDelphi
 * Support for reading `sonar-project.properties` files

 ## Installation